-Figure 33: Employment Update

-Population Update

-Population updates are available only for regional controls.
+Figure 46: Employment Update - Review When you are done reviewing click the Save As button to save your new Employment update.
+Population Update Population updates are available only for regional controls.
 This type of assumption can be used to adjust regional population levels.
-Similar to employment updates, options for controlling the level of the details can be found at the top left of the window.
-Using these options, alternate population values can be entered by race and by gender, or for all races and both genders together.
-Different age groupings, unit types, and region groupings are also available.
-Again, reference values can be found on the "Reference" tab and a description can be added for the update.
+The overall process is the same as an employment update but with different options.
+Alternate population values can be entered by race and by gender, or for all races and both genders together.
+Different age aggregations, unit types, and region aggregations are also available.

-Figure 34: Population Update
+Figure 47: Population Update - Options

 Macroeconomic Update

 The Macroeconomic Values Update allows you to calibrate a national forecast to alternative macroeconomic data by component.
-Using the options, you can enter values based on final demand, personal income, or a combination of final demand and personal income.
-Changing the level of the GDP type in the combo-box allows you to specify the level of final demand detail you wish to enter.
-You can also check "Rescale Nominal Values and Price Index" to enter a different inflation assumption, check "Unemployment Rate" to change the national unemployment rate assumption, or check "Labor Productivity Growth" rate to change the average labor productivity growth rate.
-There is also an "Adjust GDP" tool for automatically applying a percent change to the baseline macroeconomic values.
-Just like the other update types, you can always check the baseline values on the "Reference" tab and add a description.
+The overall process is the same as an employment update but with different options.
+You can enter values based on final demand, personal income, or a combination of final demand and personal income.
+Changing the level of the GDP type in the combobox allows you to specify the level of final demand detail you wish to enter.
+You can also toggle on several optional inputs to enter a different inflation assumption, change the national unemployment rate assumption, or change the labor productivity growth rate.
+The labor productivity growth rate can be entered for each sector or as the average growth rate of all sectors.

-Figure 35: Macroeconomic Update
+Figure 48: Macroeconomic Update - Options

 National Demographic Assumptions

 National Demographic assumptions allow for modifying various demographic aspects of a national forecast.
 Alternate values can be entered for birth rates, survival rates, international migration, and participation rates.
 These custom national demographic values must be entered by gender, race, and individual age group.
 A description of a national demographic assumption can be added using the text field on the top left of the form.

-Figure 36: National Demographic Assumption
+Figure 49: National Demographic Assumption

 Alternative Model Settings

 Different pieces of the REMI model's structure are linked together in certain ways as our best means of approximating of how the real economy generally works.
 In some cases, you may find that the model would better match a particular real-world scenario if some of these connections behaved differently or were removed altogether.
 Using the Alternative Model Settings, you can do just that by changing certain settings that control various interacting parts of the model.
 Depending if you are creating a national or regional control, there are different settings that are available.
 Certain pre-defined alternative sets of settings exist that REMI has found to be useful in the past.
 When making your own custom alternate model settings, simply toggle any of the on-off switches to enable or disable that particular model response.
 A few settings are actually parameters to model equations that can be modified.
 Each of these has an alternative set of values that can be viewed and selected for substitution.
 The default housing price and land price coefficients can also be substituted for custom values.
 Any setting that has been changed from the REMI default value will be highlighted for easy differentiation.
-Information buttons containing setting descriptions are present next to every setting.
+Information buttons containing setting descriptions are presented next to every setting.